ggayliye/semiconductor_research/README.md

 its ability to handle high breakdown voltage while maintaining low on-resistance, essentially indicating how effectively a material can minimize conduction losses in a power device; a higher Baliga figure of merit signifies better performance in this regard.
+- BPSD : the rate at which a fluid, typically oil, is produced or processed in a refinery, measured in "barrels per stream day" - essentially indicating the volume of oil that flows through a refining unit over a 24-hour period.
 - Epitaxial Layer: A crystalline film that is deposited on a crystalline substrate.
 - MOCVD: Metal-organic chemical vapor deposition.
 - SCCM : Standard cubic centimeter per minute.
 1 SCCM = 1 cm³|STP/min (STP means tandard temperature